csci1710/forge-language-extension-vscode/README.md

 ## Running the extension

 - Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+This installs all necessary npm modules in both the client and server folder.
 - Open VS Code on this folder.
-- Press Ctrl+Shift+B to compile the client and server.
+- Compile the client and server.
+  - Windows: Press Ctrl+Shift+B
+  - MacOS: Press Cmd+Shift+B
-- Switch to the Debug viewlet.
+- Switch to the Debug viewlet (i.e., click the play-button-with-bug icon in the bar that's usually present in the far left of the screen).
 - Select `Launch Client` from the drop down.
-- Run the launch config.
+- Click the play button next to the drop down to run the launch config.
-- If you want to debug the server as well use the launch configuration `Attach to Server`
+  - (If you want to debug the server as well use the launch configuration `Attach to Server` instead.)
-- In the [Extension Development Host] instance of VSCode, open a document in 'Forge' language mode.
+- In the `[Extension Development Host]`` instance of VSCode, open a document in 'Forge' language mode.
   - Enter Forge code.
 The extension will emit diagnostics for syntax errors.
   - Run Forge code with the run button.
 The extension will emit diagnostics for evaluation errors.